CrashOverride85/zc95/docs/Operation.md

     - Running pattern - name of the currently running pattern, or blank if nothing running.
 This is what MKI's show
     - Battery current - current draw from battery in mA. -ve indicates current being drawn from battery, +ve current going into battery (i.e. charging).
       For PCB versions >= 2.3, this may go negative even when plugged in, as if the charger can't supply enough current, the difference will come from the battery.

+    Note that if the extended ramp configuration has been set to show progress on the status bar, that will override this setting whilst the ramp is in progress.

 * Audio input - Displayed if audio board present by default, depends on "Hardware config > Audio" setting.
 See [Audio Input](./AudioInput-Operation.md)